Yusuffrih/PianoBop/README.md

 * #3F4045 - Onyx
     * I picked this colour as it is a dark gray colour which matches the theme of the black and white piano.

-* #30292F - Black Coffee
+* #000000 - Black
-    * I picked this colour, again because it is close to black and will work well as the black keys on the piano among other items on the page
+    * I picked this colour, again because it will work well as the black keys on the piano among other items on the page

-* #58A4B0 - Cadet Blue
-    * I picked this colour to add an injection of colour into the page and give it an appealing look.
-This will be used in various items on the page including headers and borders etc

 * #FCFCFC - White
     * I picked white to be in my website colour scheme as it is a simple colour that contrasts well to all other colours and is keeping with the theme of the piano